-I’m Rebecca Dzombak, a Ph.D. student at the University of Michigan.
+I’m Rebecca Dzombak, a Ph.D. candidate at the University of Michigan.
 After graduating magna cum laude from Michigan with a B.S. in both Earth & Environmental Sciences and Communication Studies, I took a year off to work in the Continental Environments Research Group (CERG) lab there.
 After careful consideration, I decided to stay on and pursue my PhD in Ann Arbor – forever Go Blue!

 Outside of lab, I enjoy trail running, making and consuming vegan baked goods, building things, napping with my cats, and reading (for fun!).